Root Vegetable Soup

 Add the peeled and cut russet potato, sweet potato, sage, fresh ginger (optional), salt, and pepper.
 Saute for about 1 minute or until the sage becomes fragrant.

-Stir in the vegetable stock, bring to a boil.
+Stir in the vegetable stock, and bring to a boil.
 Reduce the heat to a simmer.
 Cover, and cook until the vegetables are tender and cook through about 15 minutes.

 Remove from the heat.
 Discard the sage.
 Puree the soup with an immersion blender.
 Or puree in batches in a blender or food processor until smooth and creamy.